 Our clinical and didactic curriculum is one of our biggest strengths as a program!
-We are very proud that both our clinical and didactic curriculum is heavily shaped by our residents.
+We are very proud that both our curriculums are heavily shaped by resident feedback.
 Our curriculum ideally balances our ‘tried-and-true’ methods with a dynamic and evolving approach to training quality EM physicians.
-We believe in the adult-learning theory of education and as such our didactics include a large amount of small group learning, an emphasis on shorter lectures (15-30 min sessions are a regular thing!), case-based learning, simulation, and frequent oral board examination practice- read more in the sections that follow!
+We believe in the adult-learning theory of education and as such our didactics include a large amount of small group learning, an emphasis on shorter lectures (15-30 min sessions are a regular thing!), case-based learning, simulation, and frequent oral board examination practice that will be evolving given the new ABEM test; read more in the sections that follow!

 Shaped by regular feedback from our current and former residents, we are proud to highlight our block schedule and some key curricular features.